Is it true that the philosopher Pyatigorsky is the author of a viral text about collective responsibility?

 1. Is it true that Mikhail Zhvanetsky is the author of the essay “On the Soviet Motherland”?

-2. Is it true that Dmitry Nagiyev is the author of the anti -war text “Our Victory!”?
+2. Is it true that Dmitry Nagiyev is the author of the anti-war text “Our Victory!”?

-If you find a spelling or grammatical error, please inform us of this, highlighting the text with an error and by pressing Ctrl+Enter.
+If you find a spelling or grammatical error, please let us know by highlighting the error text and clicking Ctrl+Enter.

-Share with your friends
+Share with friends

 Our editors will receive the following text: